VukGlisovic/gcp/cloud_ml/examples/mnist/readme.md

-# Training MNIST model with Cloud ML Engine
+# Training MNIST Model with Cloud ML Engine

 This example guides you through the steps required for training and serving an MNIST model with the cloud ML engine.